 With a broad background in physics and Earth science, I’ve always been fascinated with the dynamical aspect of our world (which remains remarkably similar across disicplines).
 With the addition of my love of computer science, I have been lucky enough to find a niche subject where I get to study how to employ machine learning to improve our understanding and predictive capabilities of complex systems.
 Specifically, I’m studying how our most vital and yet dwindling resources and services – water, energy, food, and ecosystems – interact, using these new machine-learning techniques.

 I am an environmental engineer with a background in soil and water dynamics and natural resource management.
 My research focuses on the interaction between man and nature in the context of drought, looking at the socio-hydrological dynamics of the phenomenon.
 My research interests are interdisciplinary, fascinated by linking societal processes to natural and vice versa.

 Van den Heuvel

 I focus on management and governance of recreational fisheries and fishing tourism.
 Through several case studies in Sweden I assess anglers’ attitudes, preferences and behavioral intentions in relation to their recreational fishing activities.

-I am a civil engineer specialized in hydrology and water resources engineering.
+I am a civil engineer specialized in hydrology and water resources engineering at Belgrade University, Serbia.
 My research is focused on hydrologic modelling under changing and extreme hydroclimatic conditions.
 The key objectives of my research are to improve our understanding and, hence, our capacity to foresee catchment behavior under such conditions, and to use that knowledge to improve water resource management, particularly to reduce water-related hazards.
 To this end, I apply various rainfall-runoff models, statistical methods and GIS tools.